fieldtrip/website/faq/how_can_i_anonymize_an_anatomical_mri.md

 ---
 layout: default
-tags: faq mri anonymize sharing
+tags: [faq, mri, anonymize, sharing]
 ---

 # How can I anonymize or deidentify an anatomical MRI?